WBCP (formerly WBCI) Communication Plan

 Appendix E. When a Reporter Calls.
 (PDF file)

-The purpose of the Wisconsin Bird Conservation Initiative (WBCI) Communication Plan is to help guide the outreach efforts of WBCI’s committees and endorsers.
+The purpose of the Wisconsin Bird Conservation Partnership (WBCP, formerly WBCI) Communication Plan is to help guide the outreach efforts of WBCP’s committees and endorsers.
 The Communication Plan should be used as a guide in the planning process for bird conservation related events, such as workshops, conferences, festivals, etc. It is our intent that this plan will help make your outreach efforts go smoother and save you valuable time.

 DEVELOPING A COMMUNICATION PLAN